 Step 1 of 9:

-Preheat oven to 180 °C conventional/fan (convection not recommended).
-Peel potatoes and cut into approx. 3 mm thin slices.
-Wash Brussels sprouts, remove the core, and quarter.
-Peel and finely chop shallot.
-Roughly chop hazelnuts.
+Preheat the oven to 180 °C top/bottom heat (fan is not recommended).
+Peel the potatoes and cut into slices approx. 3 mm thin.
+Wash the Brussels sprouts, trim the stalks and quarter them.
+Peel the shallot and finely chop it.
+Coarsely chop the hazelnuts.

 Step 2 of 9:

-Heat cream and saffron in a small pot, bring to a boil, and simmer at medium temperature for 4 minutes.
+Heat the cream and saffron in a small saucepan, bring to the boil, and simmer over medium heat for 4 minutes.
 Season with salt and pepper to taste.
-Rinse venison steaks, pat dry, and season all around with salt and pepper to taste.
+Rinse the venison steaks, pat dry, and season all over with salt and pepper to taste.

 Step 3 of 9:

-Layer potato slices in 2 baking dishes, fill with the reduced cream up to a maximum of 1 cm below the rim, and bake in the preheated oven on the middle rack for approx. 30 minutes until golden brown.
+Layer the potato slices in 2 small baking dishes, fill with the reduced cream to max.
+1 cm below the rim, and bake on the middle shelf in the preheated oven for approx. 30 minutes until golden brown.

 Step 4 of 9:

-Meanwhile, heat a pan without oil and toast hazelnuts at medium temperature for 2 minutes.
-Then remove from the pan and let cool.
-Wash orange thoroughly with hot water, grate the zest, and squeeze the juice.
+Meanwhile, heat a Frying Pan without oil and toast the hazelnuts over medium heat for 2 minutes.
+Then remove from the Frying Pan and leave to cool.
+Wash the orange in hot water, grate the zest, and squeeze out the juice.

 Step 5 of 9:

-Heat oil in the previously used pan and fry Brussels sprouts at medium temperature for 8 minutes, turning occasionally.
+Heat oil in the previously used Frying Pan and fry the Brussels sprouts all over over medium heat for 8 minutes.
 Add the orange juice to the Brussels sprouts.
 Season with sugar and pepper to taste.
 Continue frying for 3 minutes.

 Step 6 of 9:

-Heat 1 tbsp oil strongly in another pan and sear venison steaks on both sides for 1 minute each at high temperature.
-Then place on a baking sheet lined with parchment paper and cook in the preheated oven for 8 minutes.
+In another Frying Pan, heat 1 tbsp oil until very hot and sear the venison steaks over high heat for 1 minute on each side.
+Then place on a baking tray lined with baking paper and cook in the preheated oven for 8 minutes.

 Step 7 of 9:

-Reheat the pan and fry shallot in the pan drippings for one minute.
-Deglaze with 100 ml red wine and stir in cherry jam.
-Season with salt and pepper to taste and simmer at medium temperature for 5 minutes.
+Heat the Frying Pan again and fry the shallot in the cooking fat for one minute.
+Deglaze with 100 ml red wine and stir in the cherry jam.
+Season with salt and pepper to taste, and simmer over medium heat for 5 minutes.

 Step 8 of 9:

-Remove venison steaks and gratin from the oven, let rest covered for 3 minutes, then halve diagonally.
-Add hazelnuts to the Brussels sprouts.
+Remove the venison steaks and gratin from the oven, leave covered to rest for 3 minutes, then halve diagonally.
+Add the hazelnuts to the Brussels sprouts.

 Step 9 of 9:

-Place cherry-red wine sauce, saffron potato gratin, and Brussels sprouts on a plate.
-Arrange venison steaks on top of the sauce.
+Place the cherry red wine saucesaffron potato gratin, and Brussels sprouts on a plate.
+Arrange the venison steaks on the sauce.